pbanj/Fet-1/README.md

 ------------------------------------------------------------------------------------------------------------

+I've updated bobafet and sintasfet boards to be 11x10mm so they are easier to cut apart.
+The panel size is still 70x70mm

-Because mosfets can be pricey and so can getting pcbs made, I have also created Sintasfet; a little 10mmX10mm pcb to achieve the same task.
+Because mosfets can be pricey and so can getting pcbs made, I have also created Sintasfet; a little 11mmX10mm pcb to achieve the same task.
 It's desinged for the PDFN3x3 footprint and for mosfets strong enough to be used alone like the [TM80N03DF](https://www.lcsc.com/datasheet/lcsc_datasheet_2411121145_Tritech-MOS-TM80N03DF_C7463225.pdf).
 Each board is technically 4 boards, JLCPCB wont assemble anything under 10x10mm so it is partially drilled in half so it still only counts as one.
 ~~Going off the specs this mosfet should work solo, I have some of the mosfet on their way to me now to personally test.
 So don't order yet.~~ They work great.